RasGeero/Kanta/README.md

 ### For Buyers
 - 🛍️ Browse and search thousands of unique thrift items
-- 🤖 AI-powered virtual try-on with mannequin overlay
+- 🤖 AI-powered virtual try-on with model overlay
 - 💬 Chat directly with sellers
 - 💳 Secure payments with Paystack and Mobile Money
 - ❤️ Wishlist and save favorite items